Investigation to Remediation

 City of Langford

-The City of Langford retained the Islander Team to review the Triangle Mountain drainage basin and complete a condition and capacity assessment of several segments of the drainage area.
+The City of Langford retained the our team to review the Triangle Mountain drainage basin and complete a condition and capacity assessment of several segments of the drainage area.
 Drainage calculations and visual inspections determined that several sections of municipal infrastructure needed remediation and replacement.

 Cowichan Valley Regional District

-Over a seven-year-period, the Islander team completed multiple phases of water main replacement which involved removing Asbestos Cement pipe and installing new PVC and Ductile Iron pipe.
+Over a seven-year-period, we completed multiple phases of water main replacement which involved removing Asbestos Cement pipe and installing new PVC and Ductile Iron pipe.
 Tasks included topographical surveys, communication and coordination with the public and MoTi, cost benefit analysis of multiple alignment options, and complete tender and construction services to project closure.

 Every Drop Counts